eeoluus/Chlorophyll/README.md

 # Chlorophyll
-Chlorophyll is my first Android project, an offline scheduling app. :seedling:
+Chlorophyll is my first Android project, an offline scheduling app. :seedling: Still a work in progress, see [here](#future).

 ## About
 Chlorophyll provides functionality to add recurring events and delete them.
 It checks daily for upcoming events; if there are any, it will show a notification to remind the user of them.

 All recurring events are displayed in a calendar widget, see the [demo video](#demo) below.
 To do this, I used the [Applandeo Material-Calendar-View](https://github.com/Applandeo/Material-Calendar-View) widget, the only non-Jetpack dependency of the project.

-Still a work in progress, see [here](#future)!
+General dependencies include the following.
+See the Gradle build scripts for details.

+- Android 11 (API level 30)
+- Gradle 7.4

 ## Background
 I would oftentimes forget to water my plants, hence the application.
 Apart from that, this is a hobby project for me to get started with Android and Kotlin in a fun way.